Morgan Barron: Youth

 Barron played three seasons of hockey and soccer for the St. Andrew's College Saints, serving as the team captain for their hockey team in his last two years.
 In 2016, as a Grade 11 student, Barron committed to playing NCAA Division 1 collegiate ice hockey at Cornell University.
 At the time of his commitment, he had recorded 28 goals, 18 assists, and 46 points over 40 games and maintained a 90% average in school.
-He had not been given an athletic scholarship and paid to enroll at Cornell, which head coach Mike Schafer explained was because "he wanted to combine that excellence in academics with a team where he felt he could get to the NHL and further his career."
+He had not been given an athletic scholarship to enroll at Cornell; head coach Mike Schafer explained that Barron came to Cornell anyway because "he wanted to combine that excellence in academics with a team where he felt he could get to the NHL and further his career."
 Standing at 6-foot-2, 200 pounds, Barron was often one of the bigger players on the ice as he recorded 34 goals and 60 points in 57 games.
-The following year, Barron was drafted 174th overall by the New York Rangers in the 2017 NHL Entry Draft after ranking 98th among North American skaters by the NHL Central Scouting Bureau.
+The following year, Barron was drafted 174th overall by the New York Rangers in the 2017 NHL entry draft after ranking 98th among North American skaters by the NHL Central Scouting Bureau.
 Barron described his style of play as a power forward who tries to "bring pucks to the net and protect pucks."
 While captaining the Saints hockey team, Barron also played soccer where he was named Most Valuable Player (MVP) at the CAIS National Soccer Championship.
 Barron also played five games in the United States Hockey League (USHL) with the Sioux City Musketeers.